The metastability of lipid vesicle shapes in uniaxial extensional flow: Governing equations

 i.e., the normal part of the velocity $\partial_t \mathbf{R}$ equals the velocity of the surrounding fluid.
 The presence of reparameterization freedom implies freedom in choosing the tangential velocity, which is also used to maintain an optimal distribution of discretization nodes.

-Since the cross-section of the vesicle by a plane containing the $z$-axis is a smooth closed curve (see Fig.~\ref{fig:scheme}) \footnote{This corresponds to a symmetric continuation of the curve $\mathbf{R}(\tau)$ into the region of negative $\rho$.}, it is convenient, for numerical modeling, to use a finite Fourier series as a finite-dimensional approximation of the shape:
+Since the cross-section of the vesicle by a plane containing the $z$-axis is a smooth closed curve (see Fig.~\ref{fig:scheme}\footnote{This corresponds to a symmetric continuation of the curve $\mathbf{R}(\tau)$ into the region of negative $\rho$.}), it is convenient, for numerical modeling, to use a finite Fourier series as a finite-dimensional approximation of the shape:

-In view of the smoothness of the shape, the Fourier coefficients $\displaystyle ( \mathcal{P}_{j} , \mathcal{Z}_{j})$ decay exponentially with the harmonic number $\displaystyle j$.
+In view of the smoothness of the shape, the Fourier coefficients $\displaystyle ( \mathcal{P}_{j} , \mathcal{Z}_{j})$ decay exponentially with the harmonic number $\displaystyle j$.\footnote{The number of harmonics is chosen such that the relative deviations of volume and surface area from their initial values do not exceed $10^{-7}$ during the simulation.} Owing to the stiffness of the dynamical problem, we employ implicit integration schemes of the Radau type for solving the dynamical system numerically.

 The expressions for the physical quantities required in the numerical modeling are given in Appendix~\ref{app:expr_quants}.
-Owing to the stiffness of the dynamical problem, we employ implicit integration schemes of the Radau type for solving the dynamical system numerically.